UNREASONABLE DETENTIONS AND UNREASONABLY PROLONGED DETENTIONS - OVERVIEW

 Fourth Amendment violations can also arise when a detention is unreasonably prolonged after reasonable suspicion of the original crime that supported the stop in the first place has been dispelled, such that the continued detention is little more than a fishing expedition for some sort of miscellaneous wrongdoing.
 Unreasonably prolonged detentions are a common theme of traffic stops, because the United States Supreme Court has given law enforcement the green light to carry out “pretextual” traffic stops (in which there is some technical violation, like a broken taillight or an illegal window tint, that supports the stop but the officer is actually looking for something else), and the officer who carries out such a pretextual stop will often then look for a reason to keep the stop going, to carry out searches of the vehicle, and so on, even when the driver really ought to be ticketed and released.

-Needless to say, investigative detentions, and people’s responses to such detentions, are also the scenario that gives rise to many forms of use of force, and sometimes excessive force.
+Needless to say, investigative detentions, and people’s responses to such detentions, are also a scenario that gives rise to many forms of use of force, and sometimes excessive force.

 False Arrest or Imprisonment - California Law Overview